ashdigitalproducts/gcp-data-ml-ai-solution-architecture/03_Outline_of_Code_Files.md

 - - Uses the google-cloud-aiplatform SDK.
 - - The script first queries the Vertex AI Model Registry to find the latest version of the registered car failure model.
 - - It then defines and submits a Vertex AI Batch Prediction Job by calling aiplatform.BatchPredictionJob.create.
-- - The job is configured to use the fact_telemetry_latest table in the BigQuery DWH as its input source and the DWH dataset as its output sink.
+- - The job is configured to use the fact table in the BigQuery DWH as its input source and the DWH dataset as its output sink.

 - Purpose: This fully automates the daily prediction and scoring process, ensuring the Looker Studio dashboards always display fresh, ML-generated risk scores without any human intervention.